w3f/polkadot-wiki/docs/kusama-bug-bounty.md

 isn't limited to, the following:

 - Don't violate the privacy of other users, destroy data, etc.
-- Don’t defraud or harm Kusama network or its users during your research; you should make a good faith effort to not interrupt or degrade our services.
+- Don't defraud or harm Kusama network or its users during your research; you should make a good faith effort to not interrupt or degrade our services.
-- Don't target the validators’ physical security measures, or attempt to use social engineering, spam, distributed denial of service (DDOS) attacks, etc.
+- Don't target the validators' physical security measures, or attempt to use social engineering, spam, distributed denial of service (DDoS) attacks, etc.
 - Initially report the bug only to us and not to anyone else.
 - Give us a reasonable amount of time to fix the bug before disclosing it to anyone else, and give us adequate written warning before disclosing it to anyone else.